johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-07-custom-gpt-data.md

 ### Data Ingestion

 For this project, we will be using a simple text file broken into chunks of 200 characters.
-We will then use the vector representation of each chunk to build a vector database.
+We will store the text chunks and vectors in two separate arrays.
+The following diagram shows that we will persist to a database, and we would in a real world scenario, but for this project we will simply use two lists in memory.

 ![gdpr](/assets/img/blog/custom-gpt-data/data-ingest.png)

+We will be using FAISS to build a vector database from the vectors stored in our vector list.

 ### Data Retrieval